Guys, here’s the jeans that fit your thick & athletic thighs

 The waist fits well, but the thighs are still super tight?

 Cut is too “slim”.
-Try an another cut option.
+Try another cut option.
 The Everett instead of The Graduate, for instance.

-Realize the jean will relax and the they will fit even more comfortable with more wear.
+Realize the jeans will relax and will fit even more comfortably with more wear.

 Trust the process.